18F/methods/_pages/validate/card-sorting.md

 ## Reasons to use it

-To create content structures that are user-informed and intuitive.
+To gain insights from users about how to organize content in an intuitive way.

 ## Time required